openshwprojects/OpenBK7231T_App/README.md

 | Temperature | Display a text value with 'C suffix, I am using it with I2C TC74 temperature sensor | TODO |
 | temperature_div10 | First divide given value by 10, then display result value with 'C suffix.
 This is for TuyaMCU LCD/Clock/Calendar/Temperature Sensor/Humidity meter | TODO |
 | humidity | Display value as a % humidity. | TODO |

-# Channel Types

-Channel types are often not required and don't have to be configured, but in some cases they are required for better device control from OpenBeken web panel.
-Channel types describes the kind of value stored in channel, for example, if you have a Tuya Fan Controller with 3 speeds control,  you can set the channel type to LowMidHigh and it will display the correct setting on OpenBeken panel.

 # Simple TCP command server for scripting